DDPai Mix 3$99.99

 - Extremely straightforward to use

-- No worry about buying separate memory cards
+- No worry about buying memory cards

 - App connects and functions as needed

-- Night video is also very good with lots of details
+- Night video is also pretty good

 - Few settings for power users